lveldhuisen/Co-flowering-diversity/README.md

 The files titled "S&B_phylogeneticmetrics_bymodule" and "S&B_phylogeneticmetrics_bysite" contain the code for community phylogenetic metrics based on the Smith & Brown 2018 phylogeny.
 The "by_module" file contains code for MPD, MNTD and PD for beginning, middle and end of season flowering modules, and SES calculations.
 The "by_site" file contains code for the same metrics, but groups by elevational site and not module.

+The file "fitnessinfo_supplemental.R" contains all the fitness data and calculations for Supplemental Materials Table S1.